AllenInstitute/CDS-metadata-schemas/.github/ISSUE_TEMPLATE/controlled-vocabulary-term-request.md

 ## Synonyms/Aliases

-[any synonyms or aliases of the term (including acronyms, abbreviations, and the like)
+[any synonyms or aliases of the term (including acronyms, abbreviations, and the like)]

 ## Definition

-[free text, with references, use PMID:XXXXXX or DOI for formatting)
+[free text, with references (use PMID:XXXXXX or DOI for formatting)]

 ## Parent Term